faisaldarbar/faisaldarbar.github.io/content/legal/terms-of-use.md

 **Effective Date: June 30, 2025**

-Welcome to [faisaldarbar.com](https://faisaldarbar.com), a personal blog owned and operated by **Faisal Darbar**.
+Welcome to <a href="https://faisaldarbar.com" target="_blank" rel="noopener">faisaldarbar.com</a>, a personal blog owned and operated by **Faisal Darbar**.
 By accessing this site, you agree to the following terms:

 ## 1. Content